Apparel Studies Track: MS & PHD

 Product development focuses on theories and processes used in developing wearable soft goods products.
 An in-depth understanding of user psychological, physical, and social needs provides the foundation for analyzing, implementing, and finalizing design solutions.
 In this concentration you will have the opportunity to work on industry-sponsored, research-based projects.

 Retailing and consumer studies emphasizes understanding and conducting research on individuals, groups, and organizations.
 In this concentration you will research how consumers select, secure, use and/or dispose of goods and services and how environmental, socio-psychological, and cultural factors influence consumption at all stages.

-Students pursuing a Master of Arts or a Master of Science degree have two separate degree plans to choose from.
+Students pursuing a Master of Science have two separate degree plans to choose from.
 Plan A is more thesis-focused and is considered preparatory for pursuing a PhD.
 Plan B is project-based and aimed at career advancement.